lf2653/myrepository/README.md

 cansend can0 202#AE06800FFF // Minimum value of object RCS -10 dBm2
 cansend can0 202#C600030007 // Minimum value of objects probability of existence 75%
 ```

+Other option to configure the radar is to modify the values of configuration_vars.h inside the header folder of socketcan brige.
+Please remember that is necessary to build the package again in order to save the values chosen in the configuration header file.